vosjo/AOTS/README.md

 ### 2. adjust the .env file
 In .env the secret Django security key, the postgres database password, the server IP and URL, as well as the name of the computer used in production needs to be specified.
-If a different log file is desired or a different database user was defined during setup, this must also be entered here.
+If a special log directory is required or a different database user was defined during setup, this has to be specified here as well.
 ```
 SECRET_KEY=generate_and_add_your_secret_security_key_here
 DATABASE_NAME=aotsdb